5 Proven Benefits Of Turmeric Has For Your Skin

 But that is not all.
 Turmeric can work wonders on your skin, too.
 In fact, it is traditional for brides in India to apply a paste of turmeric on their body a couple of days before the wedding.
 This is said to leave the skin soft and glowing.
-Now, who does not want that effect!
-So if you are fed up of expensive salon treatments and harsh chemical creams, it is time you checked out this amazing spice.
+It is time you checked out this amazing spice.

 Sun damage can make your skin look old before its time.
-Over-exposure to sunlight can give you a tan, make your skin less elastic, and cause wrinkles as well as sun spots.
-But turmeric can help prevent many of these effects.
+Over-exposure to sunlight can give you a tan, make your skin less elastic, and cause sun spots as well as wrinkles.
+Turmeric in your diet or applied on your skin can help prevent many of these effects.

 In one animal study, researchers studied the impact of long-term, low-dose ultraviolet B (UVB) radiation on the skin.
 It was found that when a turmeric extract was applied twice daily, the skin was protected from the loss of elasticity and skin thickening usually caused by long-term exposure to UVB light.

-Turmeric also prevented the formation of wrinkles and larger blood vessels as well as tanning.
-Turmeric is thought to work by inhibiting an enzyme (matrix metalloproteinase-2) which can degrade collagen, the protein building blocks of your skin that keep it supple.2
+Turmeric also prevented the formation of wrinkles, pigmentation, and the increase in the length and width of blood vessels supplying blood to the skin.
+It also inhibited an enzyme (matrix metalloproteinase-2) which can degrade collagen, the protein building blocks of your skin that keep it supple.3

 Turmeric has traditionally been used to promote wound healing.
-Researchers who treated women who had undergone a cesarean operation with a turmeric cream found that it could speed up wound healing, which was measured by parameters like swelling, redness, and bruising.7
+Researchers treated women who had undergone a cesarean operation with a turmeric cream and found that it could speed up wound healing, which was measured by parameters like swelling, redness, and bruising.10

-There is evidence that curcumin reduces inflammation and helps in the formation of new tissue to promote wound healing.9So the best remedy for those nicks and cuts could be sitting right in your kitchen cabinet!
+There is evidence that curcumin reduces inflammation and oxidation and helps in the formation of new tissue, deposition of collagen, remodeling of tissue, and wound contraction to promote wound healing.12

 Give Your Skin A Treat With Turmeric!